GenesysCloudBlueprints/terminate-voice-calls-with-no-queue/blueprint/index.md

 To enable a Genesys Cloud data action to make public API requests on behalf of your Genesys Cloud organization, use an OAuth client to configure authentication with Genesys Cloud.

-Create an OAuth client for use with the data action integration with the following custom roles:
+Create an OAuth client for use with the data action integration with the following custom roles.
 :::primary
   **Note:** OAuth Client 2 is only required if you would still like GC users to make Communicate/PBX calls to other GC users.
   :::